The Ultimate Sober House Guide

 How Much Does a Sober House Cost?

 Most sober houses charge weekly rent.
 Some charge monthly rent.
 Some chart an up-front fee, others charge a deposit, and some don’t charge anything up front.
 Prices vary significantly.
 In Worcester, Massachusetts, our homes range from $140-$180 per week.
 Rent usually covers all living expenses besides food and entertainment.
-Sober house intake or admissions fees range from $25 to $300 or more.
+Some sober houses charge an initial deposit or fee, and these fees range from $25 to $300 or more.
+Vanderburgh House sober living homes charge a refundable deposit.
 Prices for recovery homes tend to follow the overall real estate market.

 Living in a recovery house is generally far more affordable than living in a rehab facility.
 Sober house residents must attend meetings on a regular basis.
 In addition, most homes try to keep costs down and rates affordable so residents working part-time or working at minimum wage can afford to live in the home without assistance.